Febby/gitpub-react/README.md

 # GitPub React!

-This project uses Tailwind & React to build the interface and GitHub API that enable the user to search and view other public user info.
+This project uses Tailwind & React to build the interface/interaction and GitHub API that enable the user to search and view other public user info.

 View the project [here](https://febby.github.io/gitpub-react/)